jasmineiris/cs177_Iro/README.md

 - Pop-up box that provides feedback on guess (correct or incorrect).
     + Buttons offering links to play again, or return to game home or game instructions.

-### User Characteristics

-**Iro** is designed to be played by anyone who can:

-- See.
-- Read basic English.
-- Count to 21.
-- Use a web browser and basic input devices (mouse and keyboard).

-### Game Objectives

-On the main game screen, many circular objects (balls) of different sizes and colors are floating around in random directions.
-The objective is to count how many **yellow** balls are shown, and submit the answer via text input.
-There is an effective time limit of approximately 20 seconds, at which point the balls are no longer visible.

 ### Non-Goals

 "Might-be-nice" game options that we are not implementing at this time: